Print Public Residency Program

 We are thrilled to announce that Kala’s public art residency & community engagement project Print Public has EVOLVED and is back with new funding from the National Endowment of the Arts (NEA) Our Town program.

-There are two program Applications for Print Public:
+There are two program Applications for Print Public

 Print Public – Municipal Artist Residency at City of Berkeley

-Two artists or an artist team to work as cultural strategists within the City of Berkeley in a pilot municipal artist-in-residence program.
+Two Bay Area artists or artist teams to work as cultural strategists within the City of Berkeley in a pilot municipal artist-in-residence program.
 In addition to working at the City of Berkeley, selected artists will receive $7,500 and a 14-month residency at Kala with 24/7 access to our printmaking studio and digital lab.
 The 2020 competition will be juried by a panel that includes Kala’s Gallery Director Mayumi Hamanaka, Managing Director Ellen Lake, and three City of Berkeley staff from the partnering departments.
 Four finalists will be selected and paid $500 to prepare a proposal for a presentation to the jury panel.
 The panel will select two artists or artist team to become artists at the City of Berkeley’s inaugural municipal artists-in-residence.